 Display of Permits

 A valid permit must be properly registered and displayed in accordance with the University of Portland parking regulations.
 Parking permits are required for every vehicle coming to the University of Portland Monday through Friday 8am to 4pm.
-Permits may be obtained from the Department of Public Safety and daily visitor passes may be obtained from the information desk at the Pilot House.
+Permits may be obtained from the Department of Public Safety.

 Students, faculty, and staff must show a valid driver’s license, proof of insurance, and vehicle registration when obtaining their parking permit.